alchemy-fr/Phraseanet-Docs/en/User/Guide/Display.rst

 * **2. The display area** displays the results of a search
 * **3. The Actions palette** allows to act on records.
 Refer to the dedicated page in :doc:`Actions Palette<Actions>`.
-* **4. The work zone** regroups the baskets and stories tab, the suggestions tab and the Thesaurus tab.
+* **4. The work zone** regroups facets, thesaurus, baskets and stories tabs.
   It is minimizable.

-The lower banner allows access to the **Display preferences**, informs on the results number and displays a pagination of the results.
+A lower banner displays results number and displays a pagination of the results.
 This index allows to move through the results.

 .. note::

-    Do not use the back and forward buttons of the web browser.
+    Do not use the back and forward buttons of the browser.

 To access a specific page, modify the page number then validate by pressing the **Enter** key of the keyboard.